Calyptranthes pallens

 Similar features: opposite simple leaves, multistemmed growth form

-Distinguished by: Spanish stopper has smaller leaves that are more rounded at the ends, not spread at as wide of an angle
+Distinguished by: Spanish stopper has smaller leaves that are more rounded at the ends, not spread at as wide of an angle, flowers on Spanish stopper are located in axils along the length of twigs with leaves whereas flowers on spicewood are on stalks which hold only flowers/fruits

 Gallery